Skip to content

 The Problem

-• Pick customizable colors so colorblind users can choose the palette that works best for them
+• Pick your colors β€” colorblind kids can choose the color palette that works best for their eyes

-• Preview popular items with ingredients so you know what to order before you even arrive
+• See what’s popular β€” preview popular items with ingredients, so you know what to order before you even get there

-• Plan your bus route or walking directions from school to any third space
+• Plan your route β€” get bus or walking directions from school to wherever you’re going

-• Use voice-to-text so kids with dyslexia don’t have to worry about spelling
+• Talk instead of type β€” voice-to-text so you don’t have to worry about spelling

-• Listen with text-to-speech so the app can read everything aloud
+• Listen instead of read β€” the app can read everything out loud

-3. Popular Items Preview: When viewing a place like Juiceland, see the most popular items with photos and ingredients β€” like the Wunder Shwzen (Peanut Butter, Banana, Spinach, Almond Milk, Hemp Protein).
-This helps neurodiverse kids prepare mentally and reduces anxiety about new places.
+3. Popular Items Preview: For a place like Juiceland, you can see the most popular smoothies with photos and ingredients β€” like the Wunder Shwzen (Peanut Butter, Banana, Spinach, Almond Milk, Hemp Protein).
+It helps you know what to expect so you’re not anxious when you get there.

 Community Feedback